rakheshster/docker-credential-pass/README.md

 }
 ```

 This happens even if I make a script called `docker-credential-pass` in my `$PATH` with the contents of the function below.
-The error I get can be seen in thus [issue](https://github.com/moby/moby/issues/41771) which was fixed recently.
-I am running the version of Docker container mentioned there but I still get the error.
-I'll revisit this later.
+The error I get can be seen in thus [issue](https://github.com/moby/moby/issues/41771) which was fixed in the version after 20.10.2.
+I'll revisit this image once I am on a fixed version of Docker.

 ## Bash function example
 ```bash